We are now accepting admissions for the 2017/2018 academic year.

 You may begin the application process by clicking here

 Conflict Resolution and Mediation students boast a range of academic, demographic, and professional backgrounds.
 Applicants must hold a bachelor’s degree (or master’s degree) from an accredited institution with a cumulative GPA of 3.0 or higher on a 4.0 scale, or 80 on a 100-point scale.
-Applicants with a cumulative GPA between 2.0-2.9 or 70-80, may be considered but require permission from the Faculty's Academic Committee.
+Applicants with a cumulative GPA between 2.0-2.9 or 70-80, may be considered but require approval from the Academic Committee.
 Applicants with several years of academic and/or professional experience after obtaining their first degree are given preference.

 The program seeks self-motivated students who can create connections between the topics presented and their personal interest in conflict resolution.
 Classroom participation is an integral aspect of the program's educational approach, and incoming students are accepted with the expectation that they will contribute in kind to their fellow classmates' education.

 Applicants should complete the online application available on the student portal.
 Application requirements include:

 - TOEFL,IELTS or Cambridge exam scores*

 - Passport copy

 - Application fee

 *Required if English is not your native language.
 If English is your native language or you have a previous academic degree that was taught in English, you do not need a TOEFL or IELTS exam.

 The program emphasizes its interdisciplinary approach and therefore accepts students from all undergraduate fields or majors from accredited institutions of higher education.
 Consequently, the personal essay is a major component of the application.
 The essay should demonstrate your interest and purpose in pursuing the Conflict Resolution and Mediation Program; how this program fits into your overall professional growth; how you will contribute to the program and class dynamics; the added value you will bring to the student body; and your leadership and creativity skills.